Click here for the home page

 Augustus made an effective compromise between the need for a strong head of state and the sentiment for Rome's republican institutions.
 He had the power once given to kings, but preferred the modest title of princeps, "first citizen," so we know his form of disguised dictatorship as the Principate.
 He also refused to live extravagantly, continuing to wear a toga instead of a robe and crown, though he made a few concessions to protect his delicate health.(2) All this made it look like political power was evenly divided between the princeps and the senatorial aristocrats.
 Most of Augustus' successors continued this arrangement during the next two centuries.

 Because Augustus faced the problem of removing the scars from a century of civil strife, he concentrated on internal reform.
 He did not neglect foreign affairs, though.
 Besides giving the Empire internal peace, he gave it sensible frontiers.
 Neglected enclaves in Spain and the Alps were pacified(3); the main advance was in central and eastern Europe, where his generals pushed all along the front from the Adriatic coast to the Danube.
 This created several new provinces: Moesia (29 B.C.), Noricum (16 B.C.), Raetia (15 B.C.), and Pannonia (10 A.D.).
-The only land on the south bank of the Danube left independent was Thrace.
+The only land south of the Danube that remained independent was Thrace.
 In the East, besides Egypt, Augustus annexed Galatia (25 B.C.), Paphlagonia (6 B.C.), and Judaea (6 A.D.).
 This left Pontus (reestablished as a kingdom by Antony), Lycia, Commagene, Cappadocia and Armenia; the Parthians would not tolerate a Roman conquest of these areas, but they agreed to let them become Roman client states.

 The simplification of the frontier suggested the creation of an additional line of defense--an eastward advance from the Rhine to the Elbe.
-The conquest of most of this area was accomplished between 12 B.C. and 5 A.D.
+The conquest of most of Germany was accomplished between 12 B.C. and 5 A.D.
 At this point a revolt broke out in the valley of the Sava river (modern Croatia and Bosnia), and Augustus, feeling that his Balkan conquests required more digestion, called off the German offensive and transferred some troops to the Danube.
 The three legions remaining in Germany were ambushed and destroyed in Teutoberg Forest by a local chief named Herman (9 A.D., the Romans called him Arminius).
 The Roman commander, Publius Quinctilius Varus, fell upon his sword before the massacre was over; Arminius sent his head as a war trophy to the Marcomanni, the most advanced tribe in the region, and the king of the Marcomanni passed it on to Rome.
-Augustus was deeply traumatized by this defeat; for the rest of his life he remembered the anniversary of that battle as a day of mourning, and according to the historian Suetonius, "he would often beat his head on a door, shouting: 'Quinctilius Varus, give me back my legions!'"
-After that he gave up all ideas concerning future expansion, and instructed the next emperor, Tiberius, to do the same.
-Thus, the Germans were never Romanized like the Celts were, and the boundary between the Germanic languages of the north and the Romance languages of southern Europe is still the Rhine and the Alps.(4)

 "Time corrupts all.
 What has it not made worse?